 The State PATH Contact (SPC) reserves the right to exclude any entity seeking to apply for PATH Grant funding.

+Required Activities

 The Managing Entity shall:

-Grant Application
+Review for accuracy, approve, and submit a draft Local Intended Use Plan (IUP) to the State PATH Contact (SPC) by October 1st of each year.
+The IUP must clearly and completely respond to each question in the most recent PATH Grant Notice of Funding Opportunity published by the Substance Abuse and Mental Health Services Administration available here: Grants | SAMHSA.
+The IUP must meet the formatting requirements outlined in the Notice of Funding Opportunity and be free from grammatic, mechanical errors, missing information, numbers, service description, etc. If the IUP must be returned to the Managing Entities or provider more than three times for revisions, the provider will not be considered for the upcoming PATH Grant award.

+Managing Entities must submit a local IUP budget and a separate budget narrative, including all sources of match contributions on or before the due date specified by the SPC.
+If the Budget must be returned to the Managing Entity more than three times for corrections, the provider will not be considered for the upcoming PATH Grant award.

+During a PATH Grant mini-application year (biennial) or if no significant changes to PATH programs are anticipated for the upcoming Grant period, the Managing Entity must email the SPC by October 1st certifying that the response to the previous year’s IUP has not changed.
+A local IUP budget, budget narrative, and updated data on Fiscal Year outcomes, demographics, and projected numbers and percentages must be submitted annually.

+For budget submission requirements, please see section III.1.a.ii. above.

 Review instructions and participate in training(s) on data entry into the Web Block Grant Application System (WebBGAS) data system and annually check for any changes that may have been updated since prior years.

-Review and become familiar with the Funding Opportunity Announcement (FOA) requirements for the Grant Fiscal Year.
-The FOA is accessible through the Resource page in PDX.
+Review and become familiar with the Notice of Funding Opportunity (NOA) requirements for the Grant Fiscal Year.
+The NOA is accessible in the PATH Data Exchange (PDX) portal.

-Check each PATH Provider IUP and budget for accuracy, completeness, and adherence to the reporting requirements and submit to the SPC by the due date.

-Upload PATH application documents and enter the data for each provider into WebBGAS once approved by the SPC.
+Submit approved PATH application documents (e.g., local IUP, budget, and budget narrative, etc.) for each participating provider into WebBGAS by the deadline specified by the SPC.

-Ensure budget costs charged to the grant are allowable as authorized under 45 CFR § 75.403, and that housing expenses do not exceed the maximum 20 percent allowable per section 522(h) (42 U.S. Code § 290cc–22).
+Ensure budget costs charged to the grant are allowable as authorized under 45 CFR § 75.403, no more than four percent of funds are used for administrative expenses, and that housing expenses do not exceed the maximum 20 percent allowable per section 522(h) (42 U.S. Code § 290cc–22).

-Data Quality Standards

 Develop data quality metrics to ensure high-quality and reliable PATH program data.
 Policies should assure that essential data quality metrics will be monitored, at a minimum, for accuracy, completeness, consistency, integrity, timeliness, and duplication.